ProjectMilestonegroupL/MilestoneProject/README.md

 ## Progression & improvements

-To improve our regression, we had to take count to :
- - NN architecture (numbers of hidden layers & neurons)
- - activation function
- - optimizer
- - learning rate
- - number of epochs

 We created our regression model with our Pytorch knowledges.

- We reached quite early the minimum score required by implementing 3 hidden layers in our NN.
- We choose Adam as optimizer and ReLU as activation function.
+We reached quite early the minimum score required by implementing 3 hidden layers in our NN, with Adam as optimizer and ReLU as activation function.

 Then, we decided to try using Keras and we saw that it's easier and quicker to make our trainings.

+To improve our regression, we tried :
+ - to modify the NN architecture (numbers of hidden layers & neurons)
+ - different activation functions
+   - reLU
+   - seLU
+   - sigmoid
+   - softmax
+ - different optimizers
+   - adam
+   - adagrad
+   - adadelta
+   - RMSprop
+   - SGD
+   - nadam
+   - ftrl
+ - adjust learning rate
+   - learning rate decreasing at every epoch
+   - learning rate decreasing strongly when validation loss start to increase
+ - adjust the number of epochs
+ - early stopping

+The best result found was with these forward NN architecture (AJOUTER IMAGE)

  # Milestone 2 : Tsunami induced building collapse detection

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/vita-epfl/introML-2021/blob/main/project/train.ipynb) (remplacer par notre doc)